lowRISC/qemu/docs/opentitan/otptool.md

 * `--empty` reset a whole parition, including its digest if any and ECC bits.
 This option is only intended for test purposes.
 This flag may be repeated.
 Partition(s) can be specified either by their index or their name.

+* `--erase` reset a specific field within a partition.
+The flag may be repeated.

 * `--clear-bit` clears the specified bit in the OTP data.
 This flag may be repeated.
 This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such